-3) Connections on Facebook: Since the purpose of this ad is to acquire new fans, we definitely don’t want to target our current fans (which includes “Everyone”).
+3) Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. on Facebook: Since the purpose of this ad is to acquire new fans, we definitely don’t want to target our current fans (which includes “Everyone”).
 So that leaves “Only people who are not fans…” and “Advanced connection targeting.”

 Advanced connection targeting is for brands that control multiple pages and want to leverage an audience they already have on another page.
 For most of us, there isn’t a big enough audience there for this to be an option.
 But if you are, simply list your applicable pages, apps or events here.

 For the rest of us, you’ll want to go with “Only people who are not fans.”
 You can also check the option to only show it to the people who are friends of fans.
 However, keep in mind that these people must be both friends of fans and qualify based on your targeting.
 So your audience is quickly shrinking.

 In my experience, “friends of fans” can be extremely successful.
 But you’ll need to wait until you have a decent base of fans before using it.
 And once you do, you can exhaust that group rather quickly, so they are ads that you need to monitor closely.

 4) Advanced Demographics: Do you want to target only men who are interested in women?
 Only single men?
 Only women who speak French?
 You know your audience.
 If you think your brand (or your ad) appeals only to a specific group, feel free to limit your audience here.

 5) Education and Work: Maybe your brand appeals most to college graduates.
 This option is especially powerful for colleges and universities.
 Want to attract new fans of your page for the University of Wisconsin?
 Target only the university’s graduates.